 - Place the diced onion and diced carrot in the same pot.
 Cook in the meatball drippings for about three minutes over medium heat to soften the vegetables.
 Add garlic, 1/4 teaspoon salt and ¼ teaspoon pepper and cook for 1-2 minutes.

-- Try A Different Pasta– I’ve used acini de pepe pasta which is a tiny circular-shaped pasta and is traditional in this soup.
+Try A Different Pasta– I’ve used acini de pepe pasta which is a tiny circular-shaped pasta and is traditional in this soup.
 Any small pasta works in this soup, try shapes like orzo, pastina, stellini (stars), ditalini or any small pasta shape.
 Pearl couscous also works!
 Here are a few more small pasta shapes to try in soup.
 I have also in a pinch cut spaghetti up with a sharp knife into tiny pieces and added that to my soup.

-- Make It Spicier – You can add some red pepper flakes to both the meatball base and the soup broth.
+Make It Spicier – You can add some red pepper flakes to both the meatball base and the soup broth.
 Add a little at a time to your desired spice level.
 Spicy sausage can also give this soup a kick.

-- Use Other Italian Seasoning Blends– I made this soup using Trader Joe’s Italian Style Soffritto Seasoning and the soup was even better than the original!
+Use Other Italian Seasoning Blends– I made this soup using Trader Joe’s Italian Style Soffritto Seasoning and the soup was even better than the original!
 A Tuscan style Italian seasoning blend is another great option to mix up the flavor a little bit.

-- Try Different Sausages– Sweet, mild and spicy sausage are traditionally offered at the grocery store, and all three work well for this soup.
+Try Different Sausages– Sweet, mild and spicy sausage are traditionally offered at the grocery store, and all three work well for this soup.
 You can use most Italian style sausages in this soup, or even brats in a pinch.
 I would skip breakfast-style sausage, as it’s usually sweetened with maple and may taste a little off in the soup.

-- Add Chicken – Use shredded chicken or diced cooked chicken to this soup can be really delicious.
+Add Chicken – Use shredded chicken or diced cooked chicken to this soup can be really delicious.
 You can cook it in the same pan after cooking the meatballs, before adding the broth or just use leftover or rotisserie chicken.

-- Swap The Greens– Spinach is one of my favorite greens to add to soup, but kale is also especially delicious with the meatballs in this soup.
+Swap The Greens– Spinach is one of my favorite greens to add to soup, but kale is also especially delicious with the meatballs in this soup.
 (Just remove the hard stems!)
 You can also use your favorite leafy greens that work in soups.

-What Makes It Italian Wedding Soup?
+What Makes Italian Wedding Soup Different From Other Soup Recipes?

 All Italian wedding soup is going to have meat, vegetables, a light broth and usually some type of small shaped pasta, though acini de pepe pasta is traditional.
 Most Italian wedding soups have mini meatballs included, but some will include shredded chicken also.